nikogura/nikogura.com/IAM-Beyond_AWS.md

     Them: "We don't know how."

     Me: "I aught to be able to make that happen.
 It's just packets after all.
-They go where they're told."
+It's not magic."

 So I did.
 Here's how.